ROHINI-H/Salon-Appointment/README.md

 You can create another row in the appointments table by running your script and entering 2, 555-555-5555, 11am at each request for input if that phone number is already in the customers table.
 The row should have the customer_id for that customer, and the service_id for the service entered

 After an appointment is successfully added, you should output the message I have put you down for a <service> at <time>, <name>.
 For example, if the user chooses cut as the service, 10:30 is entered for the time, and their name is Fabio in the database the output would be I have put you down for a cut at 10:30, Fabio.
 Make sure your script finishes running after completing any of the tasks above, or else the tests won't pass

+# Dump of DB
+You can make a dump of it by entering pg_dump -cC --inserts -U freecodecamp salon > salon.sql in a bash terminal (not the psql one).
+It will save the commands to rebuild your database in salon.sql.
+The file will be located where the command was entered.
+If it's anything inside the project folder, the file will be saved in the VM.
+You can rebuild the database by entering psql -U postgres < salon.sql in a terminal where the .sql file is.